KatjaLeonteva/pokemon/README.md

 📊 Summary → High-level statistics such as total number of cards, duplicates, sets count.
 📈 Charts → Visual breakdown of collection across different attributes.
 📅 Table → A detailed sortable, filterable view of cards for in-depth analysis.
-🔎 Detailed card view → Show full card information on hover or click on the table row.
-⏳ Interactions → Apply filters to narrow down the dataset, enable cross-filtering where selections in table dynamically adjust other visualizations.
+🔎 Interactions → Apply filters to narrow down the dataset, enable cross-filtering where selections in table dynamically adjust other visualizations.

 ### Choice of charts

+1. Understand the collection’s composition (how many Pokémon, Trainer, and Energy cards): Bar chart with drilldown
+- Horizontal orientation for better readability of labels
+- On click on Pokémon and Energy bar drill down to types (Grass, Water, etc.)
+- Bars sorted by value, longest bar on the top

+2. Check card distribution across different sets (which sets are most represented in the collection): Treemap
+- Show only top 10 sets (by number of cards owned) as total amount of sets owned is 121 and chart becomes cluttered
+- Show context in subtitle (10 our of how many? how many total?).
+Originally this information was in Summary section, but I decided to move it closer to related chart
+- On hover show tooltip with collection name, cards owned and total cards
+- (unimplemented) Color coding by collection completeness

+3. Identify the strongest cards (HP, Damage, Abilities) vs support vs energy: Scatterplot

+4. Legality for tournament play (rule formats) and card rarity - Table
+- Included in
+- Show full card information on hover or click on the table row.

 | Insights                                                                                          | Chart type                       |
 |---------------------------------------------------------------------------------------------------|----------------------------------|